MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 Visual states are collected in _visual state groups_.
 All the visual states within a visual state group are mutually exclusive.
 Both visual states and visual state groups are identified by simple text strings.

-The Xamarin.Forms Visual State Manager defines one visual state group named "CommonStates" with three visual states:
+The Xamarin.Forms Visual State Manager defines one visual state group named "CommonStates" with the following visual states:

 - "Normal"
 - "Disabled"
 - "Focused"
+- "Selected"

 This visual state group is supported for all classes that derive from [`VisualElement`](xref:Xamarin.Forms.VisualElement), which is the base class for [`View`](xref:Xamarin.Forms.View) and [`Page`](xref:Xamarin.Forms.Page).